White spot on fish

 - the appearance of a thread like material outside the fish’s body

 This is a substance that’s added to the water.
 It’s readily available and should be administered everyday for about 3 to 4 days.

 If caught early anchor worms shouldn’t cause too much harm to your fish.
 You might want to take extra care when it comes to feeding choices.

 Whether this is true or not is certainly up for debate, but what we do know is that Fish Lice is one of the most common goldfish diseases.
 It can make your aquatic friends very uncomfortable as they squirm around trying to dislodge the lice; much like a dog would when trying to rid itself of itchy fleas.

-Of all common goldfish diseases, Argulus is considered to be one of the most complex as there are 3 types of lice that can cause an infestation, and all behave slightly differently to one another.
+Of all common goldfish diseases, Argulus is considered to be one of the most complex as there are 3 types of lice that can cause an infestation, and all behave slightly different from one another.

 How to treat fish lice: Like Ich, Argulus is one of just a few goldfish diseases that can successfully be treated naturally, although many goldfish owners do prefer to speed up the process through the use of water treatments.